mha-py/createcode-readability-dlk/readme.md

-# One repsitory, three subprojects
+# Transformer Architecture - Three Subprojects
 + Readability: How easy is a text to read?
 + Deutscher Lyrik Korpus: At which year was a poem published?
 + Python autocomplete: Creates Python Code